be5invis/Iosevka/doc/custom-build.md

 #### Configuring Weights, Widths and Slopes

 Subsection `weights` is used to change the weight grades that the custom family needs.
-It is a dictionary of either strings formatted in `default.<weight>` format, meaning reusing a default weight grade, or sub-objects with properties:
+It is a dictionary from the filename suffix (in PascalCase) to either...

+ * A string formatted in `default.<weight>` format, meaning reusing a default weight grade;
+ * Or, a sub-object with properties:
    * `shape`: Number, configures the weight grade of the glyphs' shapes.
    * `menu`: Integer, configures the weight grade used when naming fonts.
    * `css`: Integer, configures the weight grade used in web font CSS.

 Subsection `widths` is used to change the width grades that the custom family needs.
-It is a dictionary of either strings formatted in `default.<width>` format, meaning reusing a default width grade, or sub-objects with properties:
+It is a dictionary from the filename suffix (in PascalCase) to either...

+ * A string formatted in `default.<width>` format, meaning reusing a default width grade;
+ * Or, a sub-object with properties:
    * `shape`: Number, configures the width of the glyphs' shapes, measured in 1/1000 em.
    * `menu`: Integer, configures the width grade used when naming fonts.
-The valid values are `1` to `9`, inclusive.
+The valid values are from `1` to `9`, inclusive.
    * `css`: String, configures the [font-stretch](https://developer.mozilla.org/en-US/docs/Web/CSS/font-stretch) value used in web font CSS.

 Subsection `slopes` is used to change the slope angles and grades that the custom family needs.
-It is a dictionary of either strings formatted in `default.<slope>` format, meaning reusing a default slope grade, or sub-objects with properties:
+It is a dictionary from the filename suffix (in PascalCase) to either...

+ * A string formatted in `default.<slope>` format, meaning reusing a default slope grade;
+ * Or, a sub-object with properties:
    * `angle`: Number, configures the slope angle in degrees.
-The valid vales are `0` to `15`, inclusive.
+The valid vales are from `0` to `15`, inclusive.
    * `shape`: String from `upright`, `italic` or `oblique`.
 Configures the slope used for variant selection.
    * `menu`: String from `upright`, `italic` or `oblique`.
 Configures the slope grade used when naming fonts.
    * `css`: String from `normal`, `italic` or `oblique`.
 Configures the [CSS font-style](https://developer.mozilla.org/zh-CN/docs/Web/CSS/font-style) value.

 #### Compatibility Ligatures